What You Need to Know

 Absalom plotted to take David’s place as king of Israel.
 When his rebellion was crushed, he was killed, even though David had ordered his soldiers to take him alive.
 David knew that Absalom’s actions might lead to his death, but that didn’t lessen his grief.
 2 Samuel 18:33 (ESV) tells us, “And the king was deeply moved and went up to the chamber over the gate and wept.
 And as he went, he said, “O my son Absalom, my son, my son Absalom!
 Would I had died instead of you, O Absalom, my son, my son!”

 David’s cry is the cry of every grieving parent.
-No matter how unexpected or predictable, death shakes us to the core.
+Whether it is unexpected or predictable, death shakes us to the core.
 The pain is inescapable.
 Don’t feel guilty or embarrassed if you feel unprepared to face it.
 There’s no way to be ready for what you are going through.

 Death was not part of God’s original plan.
 One reason death is so hard to accept and understand is that it’s completely out of step with the life God planned for this world.
 The apostle Paul calls death our “enemy” (1 Corinthians 15:25-26).
 Death is the enemy of everything good and beautiful about life.